Skip to main content

 What do the colours mean in the diff?

-Green with + means the key was added in the right JSON.
-Red with - means the key was removed from the right JSON.
-Yellow with ~ means the value changed.
+Green with + means the key was added in JSON B. Red with - means the key was removed from JSON B. Yellow with ~ means the value changed.
 Orange with T means the type changed.
 Grey means the values are identical.

 Is my JSON data sent to any server?